SF Info: Add Services to Servers and Set Up Monitoring

 This article applies to: Managed Servers

-- SF Info (Server Farm Information): Stores information about servers including technical contacts and watchers, on-call list locations, server description and services attached, monitoring and response schedule (9-5, 7x24, etc.), billing data of record.
-SF Info refers to the on-call list created and stored in NOCDOCS.
+- SF Info (Server Farm Information): SF Info stores information about servers including technical contacts and watchers, on-call list locations, server description and services attached, monitoring and response schedule (9-5, 7x24, etc.), billing data of record.
+SF Info refers to the on-call list created and stored in Opsgenie.

 After your server is set up, you should add services to the listing in SF Info and check that the information is correct.